 Our competition doesn’t like to share this dirty little secret, but their data science workbench requires a full copy of the data you want to work within your data science tools.
 This might seem ok for a couple hundred gigabytes of data, but what happens when you want to run on many terabytes of data?
 Consider all the data movement this entails.
 In addition, data copies lose lineage because it takes the data from HDFS to a standard Linux-based POSIX filesystem, which has a different security implementation.

 Of course you want to and probably already do version your models with something like Git.
 But would you like to version your data?
 What about files and event streams?
 Database tables?
-Neither Cloudera or Hortonworks support that.
+Cloudera doesn't support that.
 MapR does.
 This is a major benefit of our platform.
 It is a homogenous data platform for all these different types of data.

 As our industry sector is still largely focused on on-premise solutions for its data, the ability to deliver on-premise, hybrid and cloud implementations that all have an intrinsic and universal security model offers us a seamless future migration as and when this industry sector opens up to that transition.